 By contrast, flat fee pricing allows for the free flow of communication between attorney and client.
 No matter how much time is spent on phone calls, emails, meetings, document review, drafting, etc., you know you won’t get charged anything beyond your flat fee.
 This reduces fear and anxiety over the cost of divorce and allows the client to focus on their family and moving forward with their lives.

 At our firm, fees are tied to the value of the service, not time.
 Our years of experience serving divorce and family law clients tells us that clients care about the service they receive and not the amount of time that was spent.
 Time-based billing incentivizes delay and inefficiency because the attorney can continue to bill for as long as the case continues.
-Does this mean flat fee pricing is cheaper?
-Not necessarily.
-What it means is that flat fee pricing is more fair because you pay for the value of the services, regardless of the time that was spent.
-Our goal is not to out-bid our competitors by offering the cheapest price.
+Thus you may end up paying thousands for the attorney’s time even if there is little value in their service.
+Flat fee pricing is more fair because you pay for the value of the services, regardless of the time that was spent.
 Our goal is to offer our clients certainty.
-Divorce can be expensive and no one wants to spend more than they have to.
-We get it.
-But you really do get what you pay for.
-And when it comes to something as important as your family and your finances, you really have to ask yourself if going with the cheapest is in your best interests.
-Nevertheless, we understand that it’s important for clients to be able to budget for their case.
-Therefore, we’ve provided some fee ranges to give you an idea of what your case may cost.
-Click on the link below to see our fee estimates.
+Divorce can be expensive and no one wants to be stuck with a bill they can’t afford to pay.
+That’s why we discuss fees up front so our clients know what to expect and can plan for the cost of their divorce before they hire us.

 Need a Custom Quote for Your Case?

-To obtain a flat fee quote for your case, you will first need to schedule an initial consultation.
-Please call us at 703-271-6519 or visit our scheduling page online.
+To obtain a flat fee quote for your case, please call us at 703-271-6519 for a free consultation.
 You can also contact us by simply completing the short contact form on this page.
 We look forward to speaking with you.